 How to Get to Hampton Court Palace with Toddlers: Direct train from Waterloo to Hampton Court Station that takes around 30 minutes.
 From there it is a short walk.
 However if you have more time then I would recommend heading to Richmond or Kingston and jumping on the boat down the Thames to the Palace.
 I love doing this as it feels like the traditional way to get to the palace and you also get to go through Teddington Lock an experience in itself.

 For more information on how to plan and what to do on a Hampton Court Day trip click here!
+Usually we only include this on longer length London itinerary opposed to those where you are only have a weekend in the city.

 Day trip to Legoland Windsor with toddlers